 This professional seminar course lays a foundation for ministry to youth in conditions of confinement.
 It will present an extensive overview for those working with young offenders in institutions as well as helpful skills to train volunteers who desire to minister there.
 Students will be exposed to various models for serving incarcerated youth.
 To be effective in juvenile ministry, it is imperative that chaplains and ministers fully understand the environment in which they labor.
 Juvenile facilities are a cross-cultural environment with multi-complex and competing interests.
 Incarcerated youth represent a sub-population with the needs and problems of typical teenagers, only hyper-accelerated.
-Some of this stress comes internally, and some is caused by the environment to which they are confined.

-JUVJ 695Ministry Practicum1After completing at least 6 hours of study, students will spend at least40 hours involved in service at an organization meeting the needs ofadjudicated youth.
-It is expected that the student's experience willinclude direct contact with young people and/or their families.
-Eachstudent will serve under the direction of an approved supervisor.
+Some of this stress comes internally, and some is caused by the environment to which they are confined. adjudicated youth.
+It is expected that the student's experience will include direct contact with young people and/or their families.
+Each student will serve under the direction of an approved supervisor.

-A special topic in juvenile justice.
+URBN 530Special Topics1A special topic in juvenile justice.
 Will vary from year to year.